kimberlynangira/yolo/README.md

-# YOLO E-commerce Application Ansible Deployment
+# YOLO E-commerce Application Ansible Deployment.

 This repository contains Ansible playbooks and roles to automate the deployment of a containerized e-commerce application.
 The application consists of three main components: MongoDB database, Node.js backend API, and React frontend.